Shubhammawa/Shubhammawa.github.io/_pages/about.md

 Hi,
-I am Shubham Mawa, I work in Mercedes-Benz Research and Development India in the field of Computer Vision and Artificial Intelligence.
+I am Shubham Mawa, I work at Mercedes-Benz Research and Development India in the field of Computer Vision and Artificial Intelligence.
 I graduated from IIT Kharagpur with a dual degree, B.Tech and M.Tech in Industrial and Systems Engineering.

 I read, I write, I code, and I also play football!